Annotation-Garden/management/agi-white-paper.md

 The platform bridges tool-specific formats through import pipelines: ELAN projects convert to BIDS events, Praat TextGrids map to continuous annotations, existing lab-specific formats transform into standardized structures.
 Export functionality reverses this process, ensuring researchers can work with familiar tools while contributing to the commons.

-## Enabling New Science
+## Enabling New Science: Cross-Modal Comparative Analysis

-AGI's collaborative annotation infrastructure enables previously infeasible analyses.
+AGI's collaborative annotation infrastructure enables previously infeasible cross-modal comparative analyses.
+By standardizing how annotations describe stimulus features, researchers can compare brain responses across multiple dimensions:

+- **Across modalities**: How do fMRI, EEG, and MEG responses to the same scene boundary differ in timing and localization?
+- **Across populations**: Do children and adults show different neural signatures for emotional peaks in the same movie?
+- **Across tasks**: How does directed attention vs. passive viewing change neural encoding of annotated features?
+- **Across environments**: Do lab-based and naturalistic viewing conditions produce different brain-behavior relationships?

 Cross-dataset mega-analyses can align neural responses using shared stimulus features rather than experimental conditions.
 The NSD's scene categories can be mapped onto specific frames in Forrest Gump, enabling researchers to identify category-selective responses across static and dynamic viewing.
 HBN's developmental trajectories can be analyzed through the lens of increasing sensitivity to narrative complexity across age groups.

 Machine learning approaches benefit from dense, multi-perspective annotations.
 The HBN-EEG dataset's role in powering the largest NeurIPS competition to date (eeg2025.github.io) demonstrates the appetite for richly annotated naturalistic neuroimaging data.
 The competition's success hinges on annotation quality—teams need detailed stimulus descriptors to build meaningful brain-behavior models.
 AGI amplifies this impact by enabling the community to collaboratively refine annotations, ensuring that future competitions and research can build on increasingly sophisticated stimulus characterizations.
 Rather than training encoding models on single annotation types, researchers can explore how different annotation layers explain unique variance in neural responses.
 The platform's version control enables reproducible science—papers can cite specific annotation versions, ensuring analyses remain reproducible even as annotations improve.